-Mom of G.P. girl: Teens no threat
+Mom of slain Grosse Pointe girl: Teens were no threat

 Detroit — Fighting back tears and battling emotions, the family of a Grosse Pointe Farms teen killed in a Dec.
 22 shooting pleaded for the public's help Wednesday in identifying the man responsible.